OnzeChain/Researches/README.md

 #### SMART goal

 > Fork an existing dex to build on.
-To acomplish this we will be fork a swap and understanding the code.
-We will be altering the front and backend.
-After we did this we will be making it ours by changing a couple of things.
+To accomplish this we will fork a swap and understand the code.
+This includes altering the front and back-end.
+After we do this we will be making it ours by making designs and testing these.
+When the designs are validated we will realize these designs on the front-end.
 By the end of week 12 we have a working dex.

 # Sprint 3